 My Keurig isn’t heating

 Sometimes your Keurig might dispense water but won’t heat up.
-You may need to check if any of the following match your Keurig coffee maker:
+You may need to check if your Keurig coffee maker is experiencing any of the following:

 - Your water pump isn’t functioning properly.